ronreiter/interactive-tutorials/tutorials/learnshell.org/en/Pipelines.md

     ls / | head
 *Note: head outputs the first 10 lines by default, use option -n to change this behavior*

+Grep searches for patterns in each file.
+Patterns is one or more patterns separated by newline characters, and grep prints each line that matches a pattern.
+Typically patterns should be quoted when grep is used in a shell command.

+    ls / | grep  # This will grab any line/file that has a matching pattern in it

 Exercise
 --------
 In this exercise, you will need to print the number of processors based on the information in the cpuinfo file (/proc/cpuinfo)

-*Hint: each processor has a unique number, for instance the first processor will contain the line ``processor: 0``*
+*Hint 1: each processor has a unique number, for instance the first processor will contain the line ``processor: 0``* *Hint 2: you can chain together more than two commands in a row*

 Tutorial Code
 -------------
     #!/bin/bash
-    cat /proc/cpuinfo | some command
+    cat /proc/cpuinfo |

 Expected Output
 ---------------